inREZy/disboxpy/README.md

 [FILE] test_image.jpg file is successfully downloaded!
 (47.23 KB)
 ```

-Other examples in `examples` directory (not now).
+Other examples in `examples` directory.
 You can check it.
 ## Todo
 - upload_file & upload_folder
 - delete_file & delete_folder